 7. Manneken Pis

 Well, we saw it.
 That’s about all you can say.
 It’s a tiny statue of a peeing boy that has somehow captivated the world.
-No matter when you pass by it, there will most likely be a massive crowd.
-I put it on this list because it is one of the most iconic things to see in Brussels, but if you don’t care about checking the box you will not be missing much.
+When you visit, there will most likely be a massive crowd of tourists taking endless photos.
+In my opinion, if you’re not dying to see this statue it’s not worth the visit.

 Some history: The statue was created in 1618 making it one of the oldest in Brussels.
 The one you can see on the street is a replica.
 The original is in the Museum of the City of Brussels.
 It symbolizes the people of Brussels, emulating their sense of humor and independent thinking.